 The website for the Cumbria SEND Improvement website is available here.

 How do we identify Special Educational Needs and Disabilities (SEND)?

 - The classroom teacher tracks progress.

-- Concerns are initially addressed with the SEND Lead teacher, Mrs Lorraine Welsh, in school and a meeting may be called to discuss their concerns and findings.
+- Concerns are initially addressed with the SEND Lead teacher, Miss Kimberley Smith, in school and a meeting may be called to discuss their concerns and findings.

 - Additional support or intervention may be put in place and/ or scaffolding and differentiation will be identified on teacher plans.

 - If problems persist, a SEND Early Help Assessment (EHA) will be completed with parents and carers and shared with your consent.
 An additional ‘Learning Action plan’ will be completed with your help and learning targets will be identified and measured for success.

 - The School SENCO, Mrs Newstead, will monitor these additional measures alongside the school’s monitoring of progress and will refer for external support or advice as appropriate.